HORUS2002/30005734/README.md

 - JDK 8 or higher
 - MySQL 5.7 or higher
-- Eclipse IDE (optional, but recommended for development)
+- Eclipse IDE (optional, but recommended for this project)
 - MySQL JDBC Driver